Yousluv/Maven-Toys-Sales-Analysis/README.md

 2. Electronics: $94K
 3. Arts & crafts: $80K

-1. What is our Year-over-year (YOY) revenue and profit growth
+- .1What is our Year-over-year (YOY) revenue and profit growth

 ![](YOY.png)